tchambard/take-home-test/README.md

 ### 5. Monitoring

-branch: feat/web/monitoring-detail
+branch: feat/web/monitoring-detail (deprecated)

-I just implemented the next.js page.
+branch: feat/monitoring-events (second chance :)

+API Routes:
-I should have implemented the API endpoints:
+I have implemented the API endpoints:
 - GET /api/monitoring/:id   -> Monitoring detail
 - GET /api/monitoring/:id   -> Monitoring events with pagination

-I should have implemented the script to inject seeds into `event` DB.
+Changes:

-I should have added a foreign key on event table to add a relation to monitoring table
+- I added a foreign key on event table and relations with monitoring table

+- I reorganized files about db inside `db` folder.

+- I changed types defined into schema.ts in oder to match with DB structures.
+(But I'm pretty sure some of the optional fields should not be optionnal).

+- I changed the way to generate seeds to be more efficient with data generation.

 # Bad aspects of my work.